What Working Together Looks Like

 The focus is not speed, it’s longevity, cohesion, and intentional design.

-Good tattoos age well because they are planned carefully and executed with precision and intention.
+Good tattoos age well because they are planned carefully and executed with precision and intention with detailed knowledge of the subject matter and the flow of your anatomy.
+We want this to become a part of you.

 Tattoo Session Blocks: